burlster1980/arupcodev060/content/creating-pages/creating-news.md

 				<li>Ensure that you either don't submit your article for publication until you're ready, or you contact the person responsible for publishing your content to discuss this</li>
 			</ul>
 			<h5><a id="faq-body" name="faq-body"></a>8.
 I'm not sure about the Body field and adding modules.
 What should I do?</h5>
 			<p>A. You do NOT have to add any content into the 'Body' field if you don't want.
 You can use modules to add all your copy if you prefer.
 However, using the 'Body' field is quicker.
-If you're not going to add any modules (i.e. images / carousels / quotes etc) its easiest to add content in this way.</p>
+If you're not going to add any modules (i.e. images / carousels / quotes etc) it's easiest to add content in this way.</p>
 			<p>Alternatively, if you're only going to add a module half way through your article, it will be quicker to add all the content up to this point into the Body field.</p>
 			<h5><a id="faq-location" name="faq-location"></a>9.
 When I look at news on the website, I don't see all the articles.
 Why is this?</h5>
 			<p>A. arup.com uses 'GEOIP' to serve relevant content to users based on their location.
 By default, users will initially only see news articles relevant to their location.
 So for example, a user in the USA would only see news from America.
 You control this by defining what county(s) are assigned to your news item.</p>